AR1Ablock/Infinix-Note-7-Sky-Hawk-Recovery-Tree/README.md

 The biggest Problems are Solved By "Hemanth".

-He Solved Mont Ponts & Encryption Problem.
+He Solved Mount Points & Encryption Problem.

 -------------
 His Telegram